cokelaer/bioservices/README.rst

 .. note:: Contributions to implement new wrappers are more than welcome.
     See `BioServices github page <https://github.com/cokelaer/bioservices/>`_
-    to join the development, and the :ref:`developer` on how to implement new wrappers.
-Although contributors have their names in the header files, you can also look at the :ref:`contributors` directly.
+    to join the development, and the Developer guide on how to implement new wrappers.